refresh-bio/DSRC/README.md

 ### Options for both compression and decompression
 * `-t<n>` — processing threads number, default: max available hardware threads
-* `-s` — use stdin/stdout for reading/writing FASTQ data (stderr is used for info/warning
+* `-s` — use stdin/stdout for reading/writing raw FASTQ files data (stderr is used for info/warning
 messages)